 Regularity and Super Sprint brought large and varied fields to the event, and are always fun to watch as they encourage interesting and historic machines to hit the track.
 Richard Carter was quickest in all four sprints, pedaling the Renmax 23B to a weekend best of 1:44.59.
 In Regularity, David Ellis won two events, with Bruce Melville and Craig Anderson also making visits to the top of the tables.

 A huge thanks to all of our competitors not only for bringing your cars out for a great meeting, but also for your patience in the run-up to the event as we dealt with the fallout from the Victorian lockdown, and your cheerful cooperation and clean driving throughout the meeting.
 Things ran very smoothly all weekend, in no small part thanks to you.
 Thank you!

 As always, a very special thank you to the many volunteers who contributed to the Sydney Classic.
 A huge amount of work goes into making a race meeting like this happen – especially one as large and complex as this – and we would not be able to do it without you.
 Thank you!

 Thank you from Rod, Wayne, Mark and the HSRCA committee for your support of the Sydney Classic.
 Put August 28th and 29th in your diaries and join us for a weekend away at the Spring Festival at Wakefield Park.

 With that, let’s move on to the photos.
 Click through the following galleries, and enjoy.

 Please click their names to head to their websites and get in touch if you’d like to see more or order images.
-If you’d like to get in touch with Craig, please contact him here, or if you would like to reach out to Bruce, Jeremy, Peter, Steve or Seth, or are looking for something in particular, send Seth an email at [email protected].
+If you’d like to get in touch with Craig, please contact him here, or if you would like to reach out to Bruce, Jeremy, Peter, Steve, Seth or Toby, or are looking for something in particular, send Seth an email at [email protected].